Cingulara/openrmf-api-read/README.md

 # openstig-api-save
-This is the openSTIG Save API for scoring a checklist.
+This is the openSTIG Read API for reading a checklist and all its metadata we store.
 It has two calls.

-POST to /api/save/ to save a new document
+GET to / to list all records
-PUT to /api/save/{id} to update a document
+GET to /{id} to get a record
+GET to /download/{id} to download the CKL file to use in the STIG viewer

 /swagger/ gives you the API structure.

 ## creating the user
-* ~/mongodb/bin/mongo 'mongodb://root:myp2ssw0rd@192.168.11.46'
+* ~/mongodb/bin/mongo 'mongodb://root:myp2ssw0rd@localhost'
 * use admin
 * db.createUser({ user: "openstig" , pwd: "openstig1234!", roles: ["readWriteAnyDatabase"]});
 * use openstig
 * db.createCollection("Artifacts");

 ## connecting to the database collection straight
-~/mongodb/bin/mongo 'mongodb://openstig:openstig1234!@192.168.11.46/openstig?authSource=admin'
+~/mongodb/bin/mongo 'mongodb://openstig:openstig1234!@localhost/openstig?authSource=admin'